 But within the inductive argument, there is one interesting thing that happens.
-We wanted to argue that two distributions - the output of G{d+1} and the uniform distribution on k+d+1 bits - are indistinguishable.
+We wanted to argue that two distributions - the output of G{d+1} and the uniform distribution on k + d + 1 bits - are indistinguishable.
 To do so directly is difficult.
 So what we did was we introduced an intermediate distribution, which describes what happens when the (d+1)st iteration is applied not to the output of G_d but to a truly random string.
 This made sense because we already knew by the inductive hypothesis that the output of G_d looks pseudorandom.
-So by comparing the real scenario (G_d applied to the left part of the output of G_d) to an ideal scenario (G_d applied to the left part of a truly random string) we managed to derive our conclusion.
+So by comparing the real scenario (G{d+1} applied to the output of G_d) to an ideal scenario (G{d+1} applied to a truly random string) we managed to derive our conclusion.